Preparing for the Licensure Examination for Teachers (LET) means you’re one step away from your dream of becoming a professional teacher.

 Before you start dusting off your old books and notes for your review sessions, you need to familiarize yourself first with the coverage of the LET2.

 Both elementary and secondary teacher examinees have to take two subtests: (1) General Education and (2) Professional Education.
-However, secondary teacher examinees have to take a third subtest dedicated to their Area of Specialization.
+However, secondary teacher examinees must take a third subtest dedicated to their Area of Specialization.

-To pass the LET, an examinee must obtain an average of at least 75% with no rating lower than 50% in any of the subtests.
+To pass the LET, an examinee must obtain an average of at least 75% with no rating lower than 50% in any subtests.

 How To Use This LET Reviewer